-When the fair value of an investment is less than its cost basis, the impairment is either temporary or other-thantemporary.
-To determine whether the impairment is other-than-temporary, a bank must apply other pertinent guidance such as paragraph 16 of FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities; FASB Staff Position (FSP) FAS 115-1 and FAS 124-1, The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments; paragraph 6 of Accounting Principles Board Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock; Emerging Issues Task Force (EITF) Issue No. 99-20, Recognition of Interest Income and Impairment on Purchased Beneficial Interests and Beneficial Interests That Continue to Be Held by a Transferor in Securitized Financial Assets; and FSP EITF 99-20-1, Amendments to the Impairment Guidance of EITF Issue No. 99-20.
+When the fair value of an investment is less than its cost basis, the impairment is either temporary or other-than-temporary.
+To determine whether the impairment is other-than-temporary, a bank must apply other pertinent guidance such as paragraph 16 of FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities; FASB Staff Position (FSP) FAS 115-1 and FAS 124-1, The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments; FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments; paragraph 6 of Accounting Principles Board Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock; Emerging Issues Task Force (EITF) Issue No. 99-20, Recognition of Interest Income and Impairment on Purchased Beneficial Interests and Beneficial Interests That Continue to Be Held by a Transferor in Securitized Financial Assets; and FSP EITF 99-20-1, Amendments to the Impairment Guidance of EITF Issue No. 99-20.

 On January 12, 2009, the FASB issued FSP EITF 99-20-1, Amendments to the Impairment Guidance of EITF Issue No. 99-20.
-This FSP amended EITF Issue 99-20 to align the impairment guidance in Issue 99-20 with the guidance in paragraph 16 of FASB Statement No. 115 and related implementation guidance.
+This FSP amended EITF Issue No. 99-20 to align its impairment guidance with the guidance in paragraph 16 of FASB Statement No. 115 and related implementation guidance.
 The FSP is effective for "interim and annual reporting periods ending after December 15, 2008, and shall be applied prospectively.
 Retrospective application to a prior interim or annual reporting period is not permitted."
 All banks, both public and nonpublic, that hold beneficial interests that fall within the scope of EITF Issue No. 99-20 must adopt FSP EITF 99-20-1 for Call Report purposes in accordance with the FSP's effective date.
-Thus, both public and nonpublic banks should apply this FSP beginning in their December 31, 2008, Call Reports.
+Thus, both public and nonpublic banks should have applied this FSP beginning in their December 31, 2008, Call Reports.
 Banks should not apply the guidance in this FSP to the September 30, 2008, or earlier reporting periods.